EUCAIM/k8s-deployments/Molgenis/README.md

 ## Previous Configuration

-First of all, if you want to deploy the NFS Persistent Volumes, you may need to add the IP address of your NFS server at `deployment-nfsvols-template.yaml`.
+First of all, if you want to deploy the NFS Persistent Volumes, you may need to add the IP address of your NFS server in the files `deployment-nfsvols-template.yaml` and `nginx-vol-template.yaml`.

 **Ingress Configuration**